Article

 Scaling Frameworks

-In agile, a scaling framework can help large enterprises apply agile practices to complex projects that involve multiple teams.
+In agile, a scaling framework can help large enterprises implement agile practices to complex projects that involve multiple teams.

-One key difference between scaling frameworks and more team-based frameworks is the level of prescriptiveness.
-While many of the aforementioned agile frameworks typically have flexible guidelines, scaling frameworks provide more specific guidelines and rules to ensure consistency and coordination across multiple teams.
+One key difference between scaling frameworks and more traditional frameworks is the level of prescriptiveness.
+While traditional agile frameworks typically have flexible guidelines, scaling frameworks provide more specific guidelines and rules to ensure consistency and coordination across multiple teams.

 The prescriptiveness of a scaling framework is sometimes beneficial, but it can also force teams to use agile practices that don’t actually work for them.